 - You want to use Swrve’s Privacy API to manage your Data Subject access and erasure requests.

 - In the API Key Management section, select Create new API key.

 - In the Add API Key dialog box, enter the Name for the new API key and select the Key type from the list.

 The available Key types are:

-- IDENTITY SECRET – Select if you are using Swrve’s User Identity API to send External user IDs via the Event or Push APIs.
-Note: Identity keys must remain secret—do not use an Identity key in your SDK integration or expose it to end users.
+- Secret – Select if you are using Swrve’s User Identity API to send External user IDs via the Event or Push APIs.
+Also used where the nature of the API call requires extra security.
+Note: Secret keys must remain secret—do not use a secret key in your SDK integration or expose it to end users.

 The new API key appears under the API Key Management section and is enabled by default.
 Select the Enable/Disable toggle if you need to disable the key at any time, or select Edit if you need to edit the API key name.

 Various Swrve APIs require either an API key or a personal key.
 If you need to reset your personal key—for example, as general security precaution or if it’s been compromised—select Reset.
 Once you reset the key, Swrve generates a new personal key and immediately invalidates the old one.

 Once you’re done with the core Swrve integration, start building on the basics to send custom events, access Swrve’s push notification and A/B testing functionality and to perform advanced in-app messaging configuration.
 It’s up to you just how sophisticated you get—our team will make sure integration for advanced A/B testing, push notifications and segmentation is as simple as possible.

 For detailed information about performing advanced integration, see the platform-specific Integration guide.